umami-hep/salt/docs/configuration.md

 ??? warning "Make sure you do not train on truth information!"

     The variables listed under `data.variables` are the inputs to the training.
-    You should include any truth information, but rather specify truth labels for each task in your model config.
+    You should _not_ include any truth information (unless you are testing this explicitly), but rather specify truth labels for each task in your model config.

 For example, in [`GN1.yaml`]({{repo_url}}-/blob/main/salt/configs/GN1.yaml) you will find the following variables: